Emirates may sell bonds next year to help pay for new aircraft

 Emirates has sold two bonds this year - a $1 billion sukuk in March and a $750 million bond in January.

-With the largest fleet of the Airbus A380 superjumbos, the Gulf carrier is attracting more long haul travellers.
+With the largest fleet of the Airbus EAD.PA A380 superjumbos, the Gulf carrier is attracting more long haul travelers.